 Major Sampson reported to Headquarters Marine Corps, Plans, Policies, and Operations in July 2012 and served in the Marine Corps Operations Center before being assigned the duties as the Future Operations Group Section Head.
 During this tour, he deployed in support of crisis response operations with the initial SPMAGTF-CR Africa elements as a liaison officer with USAFRICOM and was promoted to the rank of Lieutenant Colonel.

-In 2017, he was selected to serve as the Senior Aide to the Commandant of the Marine Corps.
-He served the 37TH Commandant from June 2017 to December 2018.
+In 2017, he was selected to serve as the Senior Aide to the 37th Commandant of the Marine Corps.
 In 2019, he deployed to Kabul, Afghanistan for duty as the Deputy Director of the Commander’s Action Group for the Commanding General of NATO RESOLUTE SUPPORT and Operation FREEDOM’S SENTINEL and was selected to serve as the Executive Officer to the Commanding General of Combined Security Transition Command – Afghanistan.
-He reported to II MEF in February 2020 for duty as the II MEF AC/S G-5 prior to reporting to the 26TH Marine Expeditionary Unit.
+He reported to II Marine Expeditionary Force in February 2020 for duty as the II MEF AC/S G-5 prior to reporting to the 26th Marine Expeditionary Unit.

-Colonel Sampson is a graduate of the USMC non-resident Amphibious Warfare School, USMC non-resident Command and Staff College, the College of Naval Command and Staff at the Naval War College, and the National War College at the National Defense University.
+Colonel Sampson is a graduate of the United States Marine Corps non-resident Amphibious Warfare School, non-resident Command and Staff College, the College of Naval Command and Staff at the Naval War College, and the National War College at the National Defense University.